Prakhar6/Graphene-Segmentation-Project/README.md

 # 🧪 Graphene Layer Segmentation from Optical Microscope Images

-This project uses semantic segmentation to detect and classify different graphene layer regions from optical microscope images using **DeepLabV3** (PyTorch).
+This project uses semantic segmentation to detect and classify different graphene layer regions from optical microscope images using **DeepLabV3** and **SMP Unet**(PyTorch).
 The model distinguishes background, monolayer graphene, and multilayer graphene areas pixel by pixel.

-> Also includes comparison with a U-Net-based model (see results section).

 ---